Hints for controlling the behavior of set operations.

 PQ_SET |

-Controls the distributed execution mode of set operations. |
+Controls the distributed execution method for set operations. |

 USE_HASH_SET |

-Instructs the optimizer to use the hash method for set operations.
-The opposite hint is NO_USE_HASH_SET. |
+Enables the optimizer to use the HASH method in set operations.
+Its reverse operation is NO_USE_HASH_SET. |

 NO_USE_HASH_SET |

-Instructs the optimizer not to use the hash method for set operations.
-The opposite hint is USE_HASH_SET. |
+Disables the optimizer from using the HASH method in set operations.
+Its reverse operation is USE_HASH_SET. |

-PQ_SET hint
+PQ_SET Hint

 Syntax